 In cases where the matter is urgent, or if you would like your case to be listed in less than 12 weeks, you can ask for that to happen.
 The Tribunal has introduced an 'Earlier Hearing Date' form which you could use to ask for this.
 If you do want to ask for a shorter timetable it will be helpful to let the Local Authority know that you are doing so, and try to see if they will also agree to the appeal being dealt with more quickly.

 Depending on your circumstances, you might be eligible for legal aid.
 The type of help available is known as “legal help”.
 A parent or young person with a right of appeal eligible for this will receive support from a solicitor to prepare the case and may also be able to obtain funding for any additional evidence needed such as reports from independent experts.
 It will not include advocacy support at a hearing.
-To check if you may be entitled to legal aid, check the civil legal advice website https://www.gov.uk/civil-legal-advice
+Click here to see if you are eligible for Legal Aid to use the Civil Legal Aid checker.

 Preparing for your appeal